alexbondino/paint-anything/README.md

 npm run serve
 ```

 The previous command will simultaneously spin-up the FastAPI backend at port 8000 and launch the React web-app at port 3000.
-A new browser tab should be automatically opened with the application, but you can also access it by heading to [localhost:3000](localhost:3000).
+A new browser window should be automatically opened with the application, but you can also access it by heading to [localhost:3000](localhost:3000)

+## License

+This project is licensed under the [**MIT License**](LICENSE).